xproc/tutorial/README.md

 The goals for xproc tutorial are manifold and wondrous.

-First we want to provide a high quality tutorial that will be the entry point to learning XProc.
+First we want to provide a high quality tutorial that will be an entry point to learning XProc in both the first five minutes and first day scenarios.

 Secondly we want to provide a reference publishing workflow usage of XProc for publishing books on github using docbook.